 With very few exceptions, nearly all the problems hosts have with Guests from Hell can be traced back to a lack of direct communication.

-Nothing beats a person-to-person phone or Skype conversation.
+Nothing beats a direct, person-to-person conversation.
 Email exchanges are fine for conveying factual information and working out logistics.
-But we’ve found that talking directly with guests helps both us and them decide whether our home is a good fit, clarify expectations, and build trust.
+But we’ve found that talking directly with guests by phone, Skype, or WhatsApp helps both us and them decide whether our home is a good fit, clarify expectations, and build trust.
 In a conversation, you can also pick up the nuances and stray bits of information that can alert you to possible problems.

-For a conversation to be useful, listen carefully.
+For a useful conversation, listen carefully.
 A guest who asks, “Is the neighborhood busy at night” might mean, “Is it noisy?” or “Is it lively and fun?”
 One who asks, “Is it okay to have friends over?” might mean, “Can we have another couple or two over for dinner?” or “Can we have a party?”

 Tip: If your home is listed on a site such as Airbnb or VRBO that blocks direct conversations before the guest has booked, get in touch with them as soon as you have their contact information.
 Most guests will be happy to talk with you.

 2. Do some screening

 Many short-term rental listing sites let hosts review guests (and vice versa).
 I’m a little skeptical of reviews, but taken with other information, they can be helpful.

 Even if you find laudatory reviews of the guests, it doesn’t hurt to do some screening.
 Look them up on social media to see whether what you find matches what they’ve said about themselves.
 If they are going to be in your home for an extended stay, ask for references from someone they’ve rented from before.